pretix/pretix-docs/docs/guides/products/discounts.md

 If you want to offer early bird tickets based on the number of tickets already sold for a singular event, create one quota for each price level.
 For all price tiers except the last one, enter a limited number in the "Total capacity" field and check the box next to "Close this quota permanently once it is sold out".
 This means that once one price tier is sold out, the shop will **not** move back to a previous price tier even if orders are canceled and spots in the quota open up.
-Whether you also need to limit the "Total capacity" of the last quota and enable the "Close this quota permanently once it is sold out" option for the last quota depends on your individual use case.
+You do **not** need to enable the "Close this quota permanently once it is sold out" option for the last quota for this approach.

+If you are planning to sell only a limited amount of tickets, for instance due to space constraints at your venue, limit the "Total capacity" of the last quota.
+The sum of the "Total capacity" of all quotas combined should not exceed the total number of tickets you are planning to sell.

 Add only the first product to the first quota.
 Add the first **and** second product to the second quota and set the "Total capacity" so that it includes the capacity of the first quota plus the amount of the second ticket that you want to sell.